Omega-Cube/omeganoc/README.md

 from sending data to the metrics database (see *STEP 5: Start or restart daemons* in the installation procedure above).

-* SLA tools don't use events prior to my installation
+* SLA tools don't take events prior to my installation into acount

-Retrieving SLA informations from livestatus was very ressource consuming, so Omega Noc uses its own database to process such data.
+Retrieving SLA informations from livestatus was very ressource consuming, so OmegaNoc use his own database to process such data.

-To import all data from archived livestatus logs (collected if you use Shinken without Omega Noc before), you can import your existing data into Omega Noc's database.
-To do this, run that command from the installation folder:
+To import all data from archived livestatus logs (collected if you use Shinken without OmegaNoc before), you can import your existing data by running that command from the installation folder:

     make import-sla

-* Dashboard's widget are very slow to load / the spinner thingy in them never goes away
+* Dashboard's widget are very slow to load / the spinner never goe away

-This may be cause by performance problems in Livestatus.
+This may be caused by performance issues with Livestatus.
 Try enabling use_aggressive_sql in logstore-sqlite's configuration.

 * I just installed shinken but the default configuration seems wrong / I do not any data